Who Am I Now?

 A Personal Reflection

 My own “aha” moment came after four days in bed, crying.
-On the fifth day I looked in the mirror and thought: Where is Lisa?
-The person staring back wasn’t the Lisa I recognised from the past 30 years.
+On the fifth day, I looked in the mirror and thought: Where is Lisa?
+The person staring back wasn’t the Lisa I recognized from the past 30 years.
 She was someone unfamiliar.

-Interestingly, six months after my separation my sisters noted that my voice sounded like “me” again.
-I found this quite interesting and questioned if part of my identity had been suppressed within my marriage.
+Interestingly, six months after my separation, my sisters noted that my voice sounded like “me” again.
+I found this quite intriguing and questioned if part of my identity had been suppressed within my marriage.

 Sit quietly each day for three to five minutes (longer if you can).
 Notice your breath.
 If a thought arises, acknowledge it gently and return to the rhythm of your breathing.
 This simple practice builds presence and calm.